The Successful Assault On The Inner Defensive Wall of Le Quesnoy - 4 November 1918

 A number of myths have been circulating about the final and successful assault on the inner defensive wall at Le Quesnoy during the town's liberation on the fourth of November 1918.
 This is an attempt to set the record straight based on a number of contemporary sources.

-The orders for the attack by the New Zealand Division on the 4th of November explicitly state that Le Quesnoy was not to be attacked but encircled.
+The orders for the attack by the New Zealand Division on the 4th of November explicitly state that Le Quesnoy was not to be attacked but encircled under the cover of smoke.
 It was after achieving their objectives that the 3rd New Zealand (Rifle) Brigade set about "mopping up" the town.

 The german garrison failed to cooperate by surrendering even after repeated attempts to get their surrender including a request dropped by an aircraft.
 Different battalions then started to force approaches from different directions through the outer fortifications of the town.
 There were several ladders and floats at this stage to deal with the flooded moats and outer walls.

 The stained glass window in St Andrews Church with its multiple ladders may be more accurate than many give credit.

 Lt Averill leads the assault on the inner wall at Le Quesnoy.

 The successful scaling of the inner wall was planned and executed by the 4th Battalion of the Third New Zealand (Rifle) Brigade.
 It required the clearing of two bastions, one each side of the wall to be scaled by bombarding them with motar fire, rifle grenades and raking them with machine guns.
 The wall ramparts were also similarly cleared.
 By this stage there was only one serviceable ladder.
 This and a number of men had to be placed at the base of the wall without arising too much suspicion.